Russian, Spanish, Italian, German, French, Dutch and Brazilian

 • Numerous studies have found that children exposed to AZT in the womb suffer brain damage, neurological disorders, paralysis, spasticity, mental retardation, epilepsy, other serious diseases and early death.

 The Treatment Action Campaign complained to the Advertising Standards Authority about these statements, as if they were untrue.
-The ASA declined to consider the merits of our submission (PDF, 238 KB), saying it wanted one ‘credible independent expert’ to substantiate our statements, and not the hundreds we cited in two lever-arch files sent up, and banned us from ever repeating them (PDF, 1.4 MB).
-We then provided a single expert verification statement by Professor Sam Mhlongo (PDF, 72 KB), and followed up with a query (PDF, 94 KB).
-When the ASA rejected Professor Mhlongo’s supporting statement on spurious grounds, we asked Medicines Control Council chairman Professor Peter Eagles to confirm to the ASA that our statements are perfectly true (PDF, 17 KB), and requested the same of MCC Registrar Dr Humphrey Zokufa (PDF, 24 KB) – but no joy from either.
+The ASA declined to consider the merits of our submission (PDF, 238 KB), saying it wanted one ‘credible independent expert’ to substantiate our statements, and not the hundreds we cited in two lever-arch files sent up, and banned us from ever repeating them (PDF).
+We then provided a single expert verification statement by Professor Sam Mhlongo (PDF), and followed up with a query (PDF).
+When the ASA rejected Professor Mhlongo’s supporting statement on spurious grounds, we asked Medicines Control Council chairman Professor Peter Eagles to confirm to the ASA that our statements are perfectly true (PDF), and requested the same of MCC Registrar Dr Humphrey Zokufa (PDF) – but no joy from either.

-On 11 November 2005 the Mail&Guardian published Brink’s letter (edited a bit) about the M&G’s editorial policy to promote AZT and the harm it does (PDF, 20 KB).
-Professor Cyril Karabus of the Red Cross Children’s Hospital in Cape Town and a schoolboy called Alex Myers responded the following week by writing in to say how dishonest and dangerous he is (PDF, 121 KB).
-Brink replied to Karabus directly (PDF, 48 KB).
+On 11 November 2005 the Mail&Guardian published Brink’s letter (edited a bit) about the M&G’s editorial policy to promote AZT and the harm it does (PDF).
+Professor Cyril Karabus of the Red Cross Children’s Hospital in Cape Town and a schoolboy called Alex Myers responded the following week by writing in to say how dishonest and dangerous he is (PDF).
+Brink replied to Karabus directly (PDF).

-A letter to Constitutional Law Professor Pierre de Vos, then at the University of the Western Cape, pulling his leg (PDF, 36 KB).
+A letter to Constitutional Law Professor Pierre de Vos, then at the University of the Western Cape, pulling his leg (PDF).

-The Judith Miller Award for AIDS Journalism in South Africa was won in 2005 by Kerry Cullinan (PDF, 19 KB).
+The Judith Miller Award for AIDS Journalism in South Africa was won in 2005 by Kerry Cullinan (PDF).

-A letter (PDF, 90KB) to Dr Olive Shisana, CEO of the Human Sciences Research Council and lead author of the South African National HIV Prevalence, HIV Incidence, Behaviour and Communication Survey, 2005.
+A letter (PDF) to Dr Olive Shisana, CEO of the Human Sciences Research Council and lead author of the South African National HIV Prevalence, HIV Incidence, Behaviour and Communication Survey, 2005.

-This reminder to Dr Shisana posed more rude questions (PDF, 30 KB).
+This reminder to Dr Shisana posed more rude questions (PDF).

-The Treatment Action Campaign arranged a hit (PDF, 96KB) on Brink in the Sunday Times on 5 February 2006, to which he replied (PDF, 11KB).
-These are the commercial plugs referred to in his letter (PDF, 18KB).
-An edited version of the letter was published two weeks later, leaving out the embarrassing ‘product placement’ story (PDF, 93KB).
+The Treatment Action Campaign arranged a hit (PDF) on Brink in the Sunday Times on 5 February 2006, to which he replied (PDF).
+These are the commercial plugs referred to in his letter (PDF).
+An edited version of the letter was published two weeks later, leaving out the embarrassing ‘product placement’ story (PDF).

-Brink posed some questions to AIDS journalist Tamar Kahn (PDF, 44 KB) about an exciting article she wrote (PDF, 162 KB).
+Brink posed some questions to AIDS journalist Tamar Kahn (PDF) about an exciting article she wrote (PDF).

-And here’s a letter to Dr Francois Venter, president of the Southern African HIV/AIDS Clinicians Society, suggesting an exciting new way to fight AIDS (PDF, 31 KB).
+And here’s a letter to Dr Francois Venter, president of the Southern African HIV/AIDS Clinicians Society, suggesting a fun new way to fight AIDS (PDF).

 The Treatment Action Campaign had a go in the Cape High Court at shutting us up and shutting us down.
-Brink’s answering affidavit (PDF, 514 KB) blew the TAC, its drugs and its virus out the sky (filleted for relevance you can read the TAC’s founding affidavits hyperlinked to it).
-Professor Mhlongo filed a confirming affidavit (PDF, 31 KB).
-Three days after seeing our Heads of Argument (PDF, 15 KB), the TAC dropped its case against us and ran for the hills (PDF, 202 KB).
+Brink’s answering affidavit (PDF) blew the TAC, its drugs and its virus out the sky (filleted for relevance you can read the TAC’s founding affidavits hyperlinked to it).
+Professor Mhlongo filed a confirming affidavit (PDF).
+Three days after seeing our Heads of Argument (PDF), the TAC dropped its case against us and ran for the hills (PDF).

-On 4 January 2007 we served (PDF, 719KB) a 59-page draft bill of indictment (PDF, 137 KB) at the International Criminal Court at The Hague, in which we applied for the prosecution of TAC leader Zackie Achmat on a charge of genocide for his direct criminal role in the deaths of thousands of South Africans from ARV poisoning.
+On 4 January 2007 we served (PDF) a 59-page draft bill of indictment (PDF) at the International Criminal Court at The Hague, in which we applied for the prosecution of TAC leader Zackie Achmat on a charge of genocide for his direct criminal role in the deaths of thousands of South Africans from ARV poisoning.
 It caused quite a fuss.
 Was it serious?
 Was it a joke?
 Was it a serious joke?
 You decide.
 (See ‘On Satire’, a letter to Zapiro below.
 And these spoofs in the Onion: here and here.)

-We wrote a letter to M&G CEO Trevor Ncube entitled Media Complicity in Genocide: the Case of the Mail&Guardian (PDF, 93 KB) and served a copy on the ICC with supporting annexures (PDF, 23 KB) under this covering letter (PDF, 36 KB).
+We wrote a letter to M&G CEO Trevor Ncube entitled Media Complicity in Genocide: the Case of the Mail&Guardian (PDF) and served a copy on the ICC with supporting annexures (PDF) under this covering letter (PDF).
 The letter was an appeal to conscience but apparently no one was home.

-Brink attended a high-powered AIDS conference in Bonn, Germany, in May 2007 and wrote (PDF, 46 KB) to the organizers afterwards, his head spinning from the experience.
+Brink attended a high-powered AIDS conference in Bonn, Germany, in May 2007 and wrote (PDF) to the organizers afterwards, his head spinning from the experience.

-In October 2007, on the 50th anniversary of the thalidomide disaster, we released a Press Statement on AZT in pregnancy: another tragedy of countless children killed and maimed foretold (PDF, 45KB).
-We followed up with a letter to Dr Tshabalala-Msimang about it but too late (PDF, 133 KB).
+In October 2007, on the 50th anniversary of the thalidomide disaster, we released a Press Statement on AZT in pregnancy: another tragedy of countless children killed and maimed foretold (PDF).
+We followed up with a letter to Dr Tshabalala-Msimang about it but too late (PDF).

 In Fit to Govern: The Native Intelligence of Thabo Mbeki, Ronald Suresh Roberts claimed that ‘Thabo Mbeki is not now, nor has he ever been, an AIDS dissident.’
 Brink’s book Lying and Thieving: The fraudulent scholarship of Ronald Suresh Roberts took him to task.

-We responded to a request for an interview by Litsa Delli, television producer for MEGA-TV, Athens, Greece (PDF, 171 KB); these are the hyperlinks in the letter.
+We responded to a request for an interview by Litsa Delli, television producer for MEGA-TV, Athens, Greece (PDF); these are the hyperlinks in the letter.

 Politicsweb published Martin Weinel, Thabo Mbeki and AZT: Bogus scholarship in the Age of AIDS: A case study on 27 March 2009.
 Here’s our email to his university about it on 2 April, two answers, and our reply.